SamKirkiles/ATARI-DQN/README.md

 ```
 I used huber loss with a delta of 1.0 (an argument was made online to use a delta of 2.0 however rewards on breakout are never -1).
 My momentum was 0.95. and epsisilon was 0.01.
 Learning rate decay was the default at 0.9.
 Make sure to clip rewards or they will not work with huber loss.

-To train run with correct settings in main.py:
+To train, run with correct settings in main.py:

 ```
 python3 main.py